Dave Davies: 1980s and onward

 The group recorded several more records for MCA, their last studio effort for them being 1989's UK Jive.
 It was received slightly better than Think Visual, but it failed to enter into the Top 100.
 Dave Davies contributed the song "Dear Margaret" to the vinyl record – the cassette and CD of the album also contained two further Dave Davies songs, "Bright Lights" and "Perfect Strangers".

 The group left MCA and struggled to find a record label that would accept them.
 All four original members were inducted into the Rock and Roll Hall of Fame in 1990, but this failed to revive their career.
 Eventually the Kinks signed to Columbia Records, who released their final studio album together, Phobia, on 13 April 1993.
 Despite publicity and press attention, the record was unsuccessful, peaking at number 166.
 Singles released failed to chart as well.
 To Phobia Davies contributed the songs "It's Alright (Don't Think About It)" and "Close to the Wire".

 Columbia dropped the group in 1994, forcing them to retreat to their old Konk Records.
 The group released To The Bone on the small independent Grapevine Records in 1994.

 The Kinks took a break from recording and touring in 1996.
 Ray and Dave reunited onstage to perform "You Really Got Me" at the Islington Assembly Hall in London on 18 December 2015.
 Rolling Stone magazine called their performance "rousing".

+In 2026, Ray and Dave teamed up with English painter Christian Furr, for The Brothers exhibition held at the Gibson Garage in London, from the 24 July.
+Furr reimagined the 1968 "magic moment" when the brothers crammed into an East Finchley photo booth, for their iconic makeshift photo shoot.